wengjiahuang0529/LineBot_Application/README.md

 3. You can run linebot_echo.py, but you need to change the token and secret to your own.You can apply for these at [Line Developers](https://developers.line.biz/en/).
 After executing, when you type in this Line channel, you'll see it echo back exactly what you typed.

-4. Need Ngrok，Ngrok provides a service that helps developers share sites and apps running on their local machines or servers.
+4. Ngrok，it provides a service that helps developers share sites and apps running on their local machines or servers.
 Preliminary
 • Line Account (https://developers.line.biz/en/)
 • Ngrok (https://ngrok.com/download)

 • You need to sign up and follow the instruction on the download page to add authtoken